paul-lrr/nifty-chat-monitor/README.md

-# Nifty Chat Monitor
+# Nifty Chat Monitor: Twitch bèta support
-**NOTE: This userscript DOES NOT currently work with the new Twitch Beta chat (url starts with https://go.twitch.tv)**

-Userscript for Grease/Tampermonkey to reformat the default twitch chat for use on an non-interactive chat monitor.
+Userscript for Grease/Tampermonkey to reformat the bèta twitch chat for use on an non-interactive chat monitor.
 It removes all extraneous formatting to maximize screen real estate for the chat text and adds various hooks to each chat message so that they can be effectively targeted by CSS rules.

 ![smaple image](https://raw.githubusercontent.com/paul-lrr/nifty-chat-monitor/master/chat-monitor-sample.png)
 *LEFT: default Dark mode twitch Chat -- RIGHT: Nifty Chat Monitor reformated chat*